nelsonroque/tidypollute/paper.md

 ---

 # Summary
 Understanding air quality is essential for public health, environmental policy, and research.
-The **tidypollute** R package currently provides tools to efficiently work with **EPA AirData** flat files, offering a structured approach to importing, cleaning, and analyzing air pollution data.
+The **tidypollute** R package currently provides tools to efficiently work with **EPA AirData** flat files [@epa_airdata], offering a structured approach to importing, cleaning, and analyzing air pollution data.
 This package is designed for environmental researchers, policymakers, and analysts who need streamlined access to large-scale air quality datasets without the overhead of direct API calls.

 ![Logo for `tidypollute` package](./man/figures/logo.png)

 The package, published with a GPL-3 license, facilitates efficient data handling of air quality measurements such as **PM2.5, ozone, NO2, CO, and SO2**, and [others](https://aqs.epa.gov/aqsweb/airdata/download_files.html).
 It allows users to explore long-term trends, compare geographic variations, and generate custom summaries.

 For possible analyte codes, please see `tidypollute::get_epa_airdata_analyte_codes()`.

+For the rest of the documentation, please visit: [@tidypollute_docs]

 - **Current Features:**
   - **Efficient EPA AirData import**: Load and preprocess flat files by specifying the analyte (e.g., "44201" for ozone), the start and end of the year query (e.g., `start_year`=1991, `end_year`=2000), and the frequency (e.g., `freq` = "hourly", "daily", "annual")  to the function, `get_epa_airdata()`.